ihhub/penguinV/API_description.md

 	);
 	```
 	**Description:**
 	&nbsp;&nbsp;&nbsp;&nbsp;Calculates absolute (by module) difference between pixel intensities on two images within an area with [width, height] and puts result into third image area of same size.
-If first image pixel intensity less than second image pixel intensity the result pixel intensity will be 0.

 	**Parameters:**
 	&nbsp;&nbsp;&nbsp;&nbsp;in1 - first image